One of the benefits of the Azure DevOps pipeline is it’s direct connection to Azure.

 Open the project that gets the connection and click Project settings at the bottom left.
 In the menu that pops up, click Service Connections.

 If you have set up a connection with Github for your pipelines, you will find it here as well.
-Click New service connection, Azure Resource Manager.
+Click New service connection in the top corner.

-The screen that opens up can be handy if you are connecting to the tenant that is connected to your account, as discussed before.
-As we wanted to do it manually, click use the full version of the service connection dialog.
+The first option is the best way if your tenant is connected to your account, as discussed before.
+As we wanted to do it manually, click Service Principal (Manual)

 We now get a few fields to fill in.
 Enter the connection name and paste the Secret in the field Service principal key.
 For the other fields, I’ve put together this little PowerShell Snippet.
 Paste it in the cloud shell to get all the values you need.
 Change the Service Principal Name to the name you chose when you created it and change the subscription name to the name of your subscription